goodarzilab/RBP_modules/README.md

 # RBP Modules: Integrative Analysis of RBP Similarities and Functional Annotation

-This repository contains a set of scripts designed for (1) an integrative assessment of RNA-binding protein (RBP) similarities, and (2) functional annotation of RBPs using BioID data.
+This repository contains a set of scripts designed for (1) an integrative assessment of RNA-binding protein (RBP) regulatory interactions, and (2) functional annotation of RBPs using BioID data.

 ## System Requirements